Today we want to tell you some interesting facts about Michael Stipe - the guy who made us "lose our religion":

 17. It was a particularly difficult time for Michael and the band which was on the verge of disbanding.
 Stipe later admitted that at the time he was close to "losing it" he also shaved his head like a monk and gained a lot of weight.

-18. The first success of Stipe and his band in the mainstream was achieved with the hit "The One I Love" from 1987.
+18. The first success of Stipe and his band in the mainstream was achieved with the hit "The One I Love" in 1987.

 20. To this day the band is considered one of the pioneers of alternative rock, thanks in no small part to the unique style of each of the four members, with Michael leading the writing style and his different and unique voice.